The Challenge of Transfer Addictions in Weight Loss

 I’ll be the first to admit it: a slice of raspberry swirl cheesecake definitely makes me elated!
 But I know that’s not the healthiest way for me to release endorphins.

 It’s important to find ways to release these chemicals in healthy ways.
 Then we won’t keep associating food to feeling good.
-I’ve found that a hard spinning workout, a home-spa night or some gentle yoga all seem to bring the “feel good” chemicals without food.
+I’ve found that a hard spinning workout, a home-spa night or some gentle mind-body movement exercises all seem to bring the “feel good” chemicals without food.

 The main point is that you’re not alone: many, many people face this "habit swap" challenge.You can join a support group and you’ll realize others feel the same way and struggle in similar situations.
 A counselor or therapist also can help prevent transfer addictions before they start.
 The discovery of new, healthy coping mechanisms should also include the discovery of methods to deal with stress.

 You can do it, your team can help and remember: it’s not easy and you’re not alone.